THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Land: land is a measurable area of the earth's surface.
 It can be improved or unimproved.
 All land holdings are capitalized.

 Non-Structural Improvements to Land: non-structural improvements to land include expenditures other than ordinary repairs to an outside area such as paving, fencing and lighting.
-UCHC capitalizes non-structural improvements of $1,000 or more.
+UCH capitalizes non-structural improvements of $5,000 or more.

 Building Record: the building record in the fixed assets system supplements the general asset information with information that describes the characteristics of the building.
 The building record contains the building number, name, location, construction type, status and primary function.
 The building record links the different components of the building into one entity.